-One thing to look out for is motor power.
-When machine lists 2.5hp, this means that 2.5horsepower is the capacity horsepower that specific version will reach.
+One thing to look out for is the motor power.
+When the machine lists 2.5hp, this means that 2.5horsepower is the capacity horsepower that a specific version will reach.
 Higher horsepower, just as a car or other moving devices means that your machine can have produce greater speed.

 Frame and Rails

 There are two different types of frame materials that come with standard treadmills: steel and aluminum frames.
 Aluminum frames hold up better and are more durable than steel.
-If you are close to weight capacity of that specific version, then you should definitely consider an aluminum frame as it is stronger and long lasting.
+If you are close to the weight capacity of that specific version, then you should definitely consider an aluminum frame as it is stronger and long-lasting.

 Rails are used for stability when starting or stopping your device, or to monitor your heart rate (if that specific model is equipped with a grip heart monitor.
 Rails are not meant to be held the entire time.
 Look out for models with comfortable and easy to reach rails.